jhuang15/concentration/README.md

 </div>

 <h3>:small_blue_diamond: Description</h3>
 <p>Welcome to a simple game of Concentration, a game of memory, which will test users’ ability to remember the placement of matching pairs on the board.
+All tiles will be faced down and two cards will be flipped face side up overeach turn.
 </p>
 <h3>:small_blue_diamond: Screenshots</h3>
 <img width="1435" alt="Screen Shot 2022-04-08 at 3 57 15 AM" src="https://user-images.githubusercontent.com/40190560/162396335-7eee51af-d87a-48c3-9c84-d7a97a694525.png">